 Scope

 The hollow electron beam collimation (HEBC) is considered as a possible way to improve the LHC collimation system.
 A hollow electron beam running co-axially to the LHC proton or ion beams, with the “hole” centred around the main beam core and the circular electron “wall” cutting into the main beam tails, can be used to control the diffusion speed of the main beam halo.
-This has been demonstrated experimentally at the Tevatron during dedicated LHC collimation beam studies [ref G. Stancari, IPAC 2014, and refs therein], that a controlled halo excitation, selective by transverse amplitude, is indeed possible.
+This has been demonstrated experimentally at the Tevatron during dedicated LHC collimation beam studies [ref G. Stancari, IPAC 2014, and refs therein], showing that a controlled halo excitation, selective by transverse amplitude, is indeed possible.
 The potential advantages for collimation are several:

 Control of the primary loss rates, with potential mitigation of peak loss rates in the cold magnets, for a given collimation cleaning.
 Peak power losses on the collimators themselves can be optimized as well.